This list is to track the pregnancy and baby recommendations Dr Rhonda Patrick makes.

 To go to the source of Rhonda’s supplement regimen whilst pregnant & breastfeeding, see this YouTube video from 1hr 38mins.

-Supplements for the Child:
+Products for the baby:

 - Stem Cell Banking – LifeBank USA